 - high school teenagers for at least six months.

 You might question whether your teenage children will be able to catch up on their schoolwork if they’re not studying for six months.
 Don’t worry because they will be very excited to get back into learning after six months of deschooling.

 This is because their vision for their education will be renewed, and they will (hopefully) be thinking about what they want to train for after they graduate high school.

 Essentially, they’ll have more purpose to the study they’re doing after they’ve spent six months deschooling.

 The process of deschooling is more about doing nothing than doing something.
 You want to be using this time to relax and de-stress.

-Jeanne Faulconer from the Engaged Homeschooling blog says new home educated students will be very affected by the process in the early days, months and (possibly) year of homeschooling.
+Jeanne Faulconer from the Engaged Homeschooling blog says new home-educated students will be significantly affected by the process in the early days, months, and (possibly) years of homeschooling.

 Examples in Action